 February 14, 2019 | Updated April 17, 2019

 Are you interested in putting money into your Tax-Free Savings Account (TFSA)?
-The new limit for 2019 will be $6,000.
+The 2020 limit is $6,000.

 If you’ve ignored the TFSA up until now, don’t worry because you’re not alone.
 Many Canadians give it a pass because they think it’s just meant for savings.
 They also tend to believe that they can’t get a good return with it and that it can only be used for high-interest savings or a GIC.

 Why investing with a TFSA (not just saving) makes good sense for you